kundajelab/chrombpnet/README.md

 ##  Tutorial on how to train chrombpnet models

-Here we provide a step-by-step guide to training and evaluating chrombpnet models using the GM12878 ATAC-seq data (ENCSR095QNB) [here][url1] whic is a is bulk ATAC-seq data.
+Here we provide a step-by-step guide to training and evaluating chrombpnet models using the K562 bulk ATAC-seq data <a href="https://www.encodeproject.org/experiments/ENCSR868FGK">(ENCSR868FGK)</a>.
+Here we assume that all the scripts are being run from the main `chrombpnet` directory.

 ###  Preprocessing

 #### Step 1: Download experimental data

-We will first start by creating a directory named `data/downloads` and downloading the corresponding files (bams and peak files) for ENCSR095QNB ENCODE dataset using the commands in the bash script below.
+We will start by creating a directory (`data/downloads`) to download the bams and peaks files for ENCSR868FGK ENCODE dataset using the commands in the bash script below.

 ```
 mkdir data